openmole/openmole-market/README.md

   - [R hello world](R-hello): an example of how to embed R code in OpenMole.
 This workflow executes an R program with 100 different inputs, makes a computation, and saves to a file.
   - [Random Forest classifier](randomforest): This workflow explores the parameters of a random forest image classifier written in Python using scikit-learn.
   - [SimPopLocal model](simpoplocal): a geographical model calibrated using genetic algorithms.
   - [Sensitivity-Screening analysis](sensitivity/morris): a method to quickly analyze which inputs are influential on large spaces of parameters.
-  - [Global Sensitivity Analysis](sensitivity/saltelli): a variance based sensitivity analysis of model output.
+  - [Global Sensitivity Analysis](sensitivity/saltelli): a variance based sensitivity analysis of model output
   - [Test Functions for NSGA2](nsga2-test-functions): reference functions to double check the correctedness of the NSGA2 algorithm, and also view examples of usage of NSGA2